RTBHOUSE/techblog/_posts/2018-09-20-fast-embeddings.markdown

 Training of your neural network still strangely slow? **Better check out your embeddings!**

 Believe or not, but implementations of **embedding layers** built-in the most popular deep learning frameworks (including Torch, PyTorch and TensorFlow) are **terribly inefficient**.
-All because their strict commitment to always provide perfect determinism.
+All because their strict commitment to the perfect determinism.
 While it's good thing in general, it often make things not very CUDA-friendly. **That's what's slowing you down!**

 If you're ready to accept some nondeterminism in your training process (and admit it, you don't really care), make sure to check the new lib from our colleague, Darek: <a href="https://github.com/RTBHOUSE/pytorch-fast-embedding">pytorch-fast-embedding</a> – the **drop-in replacement** for PyTorch embeddings that gives you **up to 35x speed up**.